Engine Disassembly 327 Chevy

-There are three bolts holding the crank pulley to the damper - mine had the fourth bolt in the center.
+There are three bolts holding the crank pulley to the damper - this engine also had a harmonic balancer bolt.
 327 crankshafts never came from the factory with a harmonic balancer bolt, but it was, and still is, a popular upgrade.
 The crank needs to be held in place while this large bolt is removed.
 I used a flywheel holder while a helper loosened the crank bolt.

 The harmonic balancer was removed with a SBC balancer remover-installer.
 I bought this tool over 20 years ago - a good investment if you're planning other engine rebuilds.

 The oil pan needs to be lowered or removed to take off the timing cover.
 Having the car on four jack stands made this possible.
 Once the tie rod assembly was loosened and dropped out of the way, I removed the oil pan.
 It will be stripped and repainted before re-assembly.

 The timing chain cover is held on by ten bolts with star washers.
 The cover is pretty thin, so if you pry too hard to remove it you may distort it.
 If yours is stuck, try a putty knife or gasket scraper.